Your First 6 Months — BJJ Beginner Roadmap

 03 — Core Concepts

 These are not techniques.
 These are the ideas that make techniques work.
 Learn these first — everything else plugs into them.
-A white belt who understands these six concepts will solve problems they've never been taught a technique for.
+A white belt who understands these six will solve problems they've never been taught a technique for.

 P